louieknolle/WorkingCapstoneTitle/README.md

 - 7:00 am - 8:30 am, 9:45 am - 10:30 am
   - start working on map container bug, display map and add form
   - start connecting form data to trailapi, research react-hook-form library
-- 12:30 - 1:30 pm
+- 12:30 - 2:00 pm
   - switch back to manually collecting form values and setting as state to be used in trail api call
+  - take way too long finding issue caused by misplaced }